-Arcamantic Shift: When using the Evade skill, once per event you do not need to run to your escape location, but may teleport directly there.
+Arcamantic Shift: When using the Evade skill, you do not need to run to your escape location, but may teleport directly there.
 Go out of play and head immediately to the location, and return to play there.
-Arcamantic Processing: Your Operate Device count is a Meditation-5.
+Use x1 per event.